 Otherwise, you will have a very stinky refrigerator!

 Some foods do have a different texture from the freezer to the saute pan.

 So unless you know you’ve done this before I highly recommend frozen vegetables in a roasting method or a soup.

 When you roast a vegetable it really it changes its texture and it caramelises it a little bit, so it’s easier to get away with right then.

-So obviously if you stir fry in peppers and onions these will have a slightly different texture to it when you chop them fresh versus from the freezer.
+So obviously if you stir fry in peppers and onions these will have a slightly different texture to them when you chop them fresh verses from the freezer.

 You will find the shortcuts that will work best for you based on how your recipe.

 The frozen vegetables may take maybe three or four more minutes to really evaporate the frozen vegetables.